 The Pharisees, on the other hand, were the enthusiasts of the later Judaism.
 They "compassed sea and land to make one proselyte."
 Their power and influence with the mass of the people was immense.
-The loss of the national independence of the Jews, - the gradual extinction of their political life, directly by the Romans, and indirectly by the family of Herod, - caused their feelings to rally round their Law and their Religion, as the only center of unity which now remained to them.
+The loss of the national independence of the Jews, the gradual extinction of their political life, directly by the Romans, and indirectly by the family of Herod, caused their feelings to rally round their Law and their Religion.
+It was the only center of unity which now remained to them.

-Those, therefore, who gave their energies to the interpretation and exposition of the Law, not curtailing any of the doctrines which were virtually contained in it and which had been revealed with more or less clearness, but rather accumulating articles of faith, and multiplying the requirements of devotion; - who themselves practiced a severe and ostentatious religion, being liberal in alms-giving, fasting frequently, making long prayers, and carrying casuistical distinctions into the smallest details of conduct; - who consecrated, moreover, their best zeal and exertions to the spread of the fame of Judaism, and to the increase of the nation’s power in the only way which now was practicable, - could not fail to command the reverence of great numbers of the people.
+The Pharisees gave their energies to the interpretation and exposition of the Law, not curtailing any of the doctrines which were virtually contained in it and which had been revealed with more or less clearness, but rather accumulating articles of faith, and multiplying the requirements of devotion.
+They themselves practiced a severe and ostentatious religion, being liberal in alms-giving, fasting frequently, making long prayers, and carrying casuistical distinctions into the smallest details of conduct.
+They consecrated, moreover, their best zeal and exertions to the spread of the fame of Judaism, and to the increase of the nation’s power in the only way which now was practicable.
+Given all these factors, they could not fail to command the reverence of great numbers of the people.
 It was no longer possible to fortify Jerusalem against the Heathen: but the Law could be fortified like an impregnable city.
-The place of the brave is on the walls and in the front of the battle: and the hopes of the nation rested on those who defended the sacred outworks, and made successful inroads on the territories of the Gentiles.

-Such were the Pharisees.
 And now, before proceeding to other features of Judaism and their relation to the Church, we can hardly help glancing at Apostle Paul.
-He was "a Pharisee, the son of a Pharisee," (Acts 23:6) and he was educated by Gamaliel, (Acts 22:3) "a Pharisee."
-(Acts 5:34) Both his father and his teacher belonged to this sect.
+He was "a Pharisee, the son of a Pharisee" (Acts 23:6) and he was educated by Gamaliel (Acts 22:3) "a Pharisee" (Acts 5:34).
+Both his father and his teacher belonged to this sect.
 And on three distinct occasions he tells us that he himself was a member of it.
 Once when at his trial, before a mixed assembly of Pharisees and Sadducees, the words just quoted were spoken, and his connection with the Pharisees asserted with such effect, that the feelings of this popular party were immediately enlisted on his side (Acts 23:6 - 9).